osisoft/APIDocumentationSandbox/content/api-reference/pi-to-ocs/data-sources.md

 <a id="opIdDataSources_Update Transfer"></a>

-Replace an existing Transfer specified by the `transferId`.
+Update Transfer specified by the `transferId`.

 <h3>Request</h3>